 Active Management Risk.
 The Fund is actively managed, which means that investment decisions are made based on investment views.
 There is no guarantee that the investment views will produce the desired results or expected returns, which may cause the Fund to fail to meet its investment objective.
-Furthermore, active trading that can accompany active management may result in high portfolio turnover, which may have a negative impact on performance.
-Active trading may result in higher brokerage costs or mark-up charges, which are ultimately passed on to shareholders of the Fund.
-Active trading may also result in adverse tax consequences.
 Certain securities or other instruments in which the Fund seeks to invest may not be available in the quantities desired.
 To the extent the Fund employs strategies targeting perceived pricing inefficiencies, arbitrage strategies or similar strategies, it is subject to the risk that the pricing or valuation of the securities and instruments involved in such strategies may change unexpectedly, which may result in reduced returns or losses to the Fund.
 Additionally, legislative, regulatory, or tax restrictions, policies or developments may affect the investment techniques available to the Adviser and each individual portfolio manager in connection with managing the Fund and may also adversely affect the ability of the Fund to achieve its investment objective.